EnzoShiotuqui/EnzoShiotuqui/README.md

-<h1>Hey guys, I'm Enzo Shiotuqui, a programming student, front-end engineer and nerd in his spare time </h1>
+<h1>Hey guys, I'm Enzo Shiotuqui, a programming student, Full Stack Developer and nerd in his spare time </h1>
  <div style="display: inline_block">
    <p>If you want to know more about me, just follow this link :)
 https://shiotuqui.netlify.app</p>